Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Applications: matrix models, integrability and intersection theory

-It was shown in \cite{AvM92} that a particular instance of the GKM provided the solution to a seemingly totally unrelated problem, namely that of finding the unique solution of the r-KdV hierarchy satisfying the string equation.
-The r-KdV hierarchy is an infinite sequence of compatible hamiltonian flows on a space of ordinary differential operators (see \cite{AvM92} for a review with slightly different notations from ours).
-Regardless of the explicit forms of the hierarchy and string equation (see Appendix \ref{Appendix} for some insights), it results that the corresponding unique solution is expressed in terms of a function $\mathfrak T_N(t_1,t_2,\dots)$ of infinitely many variables $t_1,t_2,\dots$ and obtained from the partition function of the GKM.
+It was shown in \cite{AvM92} that a particular instance of the GKM provided the solution to a seemingly totally unrelated problem, namely that of finding the unique solution of the $r$-KdV hierarchy satisfying the string equation.
+We first expose the result of Adler--van Moerbeke, and then we give the relation to the GKM in our setup.
+The $r$-KdV hierarchy is an infinite sequence of compatible hamiltonian flows on a space of ordinary differential operators (see \cite{AvM92} for a review with slightly different notations from ours).